 Pre-engineering majors at Bluffton will take a blend of courses from our mathematics and physics departments, focusing on the courses most suitable for general engineering preparation.
 Major requirements leave room for a second major, a minor or additional coursework in one of the sciences to prepare for an engineering specialization such as chemical, biomechanical, computer, etc.

-Before being accepted into the masters in electical engineering program at Michigan State University, Daniel Piero '17 spent a summer at the Center for Exploration of Energy and Matter through a Research Experience for Undergraduates internship hosted by Indiana University.
+Before being accepted into the masters in electrical engineering program at Michigan State University, Daniel Piero '17 spent a summer at the Center for Exploration of Energy and Matter through a Research Experience for Undergraduates internship hosted by Indiana University.

 "Many of my positive educational experiences can be traced back to Dr. Harnish.
 I